 Young Minds is a charity fighting for young people's mental health.
 You can access the parents helpline and webchat below

-- Understanding the links between Feelings, Thoughts and Behaviour
+- Understand the links between Feelings, Thoughts and Behaviour

 - Understand what may be influencing their child’s behaviour